An Approach to Deploy Interactive Robotic Simulators on the Web for HRI Experiments: Results in Social Robot Navigation: Interactive Simulation vs. Video Feedback

 \subsection{Results}

 \begin{description}[align=left,leftmargin=0em,labelsep=0.2em,font=\textit,itemsep=0em,parsep=0.3em]

-\item[Robot Perceptions.]
-There were 2 simulation sessions in the Interactive condition in which the participants failed to identify the robot and 53 sessions in which they said it was not moving.
-Meanwhile, there were 4 sessions in the Video condition in which the participants failed to identify the robot and 51 sessions in which they said that it was not moving.
-We excluded these sessions from further analysis.
+\item[Human Perception of the Robot.]
+There were 2 simulation sessions out of 372 in the Interactive condition in which the participants failed to identify the robot and 53 sessions in which they said it was not moving.
+Meanwhile, there were 4 sessions out of 372 in the Video condition in which the participants failed to identify the robot and 51 sessions in which they said that it was not moving.
+We excluded these sessions from further analysis about perceptions of the robot.

-For the 288 pairs of sessions in which participants both saw the robot moving in the simulation and the video condition, we conducted a Wilcoxon signed-rank test for the paired data to check if the Competence and Discomfort factors from ROSAS (on a 7-point responding format) differed by condition.
+For the 288 pairs of sessions in which participants both saw the robot moving in the simulation and the video condition, we conducted a Wilcoxon signed-rank test for the paired data to check if the Competence and Discomfort factors from ROSAS (in 7-point responding format, 1 being lowest and 7 being highest) differed by condition.
 The test resulted in no significant differences for Discomfort.
 The median Discomfort was 2.33 for the Interactive condition and 2.17 for the Video condition.
-However, the Wilcoxon test revealed significant differences for Competence (p$<0.0001$).
+However, the Wilcoxon test revealed significant differences for robot Competence (p$<0.0001$).
 The median Competence value was 3 for the Interactive condition and 3.83 for the Video condition.
 Lastly, an additional paired Wilcoxon signed-rank test indicated significant differences by Condition in terms of whether the robot navigated according to social norms.
 The mean rating was 3 over 7 points for the Interactive condition and 4 over 7 for the Video condition.
 These different results provided evidence in support of our first hypothesis (H1).
-We suspect that the different results across conditions were due to the interactive nature of the simulation, which provided better opportunities for the participants to evaluate the responsiveness of the robot to their actions and to other virtual humans than the video.
-However, further tests are needed in real life to validate this assumption.